-Research studies have proven the relationship between high caffeine consumption and the inability to conceive.
+Women who consume caffeine in excessive amounts may find it hard to conceive.
 While consuming around 200-300 mg of caffeine (equivalent to 2 cups of coffee) each day is fine, consumption of over 500 mg (or 5 cups of coffee) should be avoided, as it can reduce fertility in the long run.

 3. Alcohol Consumption

 Although there has been no research about the safe levels of alcohol consumption, women who are trying to get pregnant must avoid its consumption completely.
 It is also recommended that women don’t drink during the second half of the menstruation cycle, after the ovulation.